 - Closing information will also be posted on university social networking sites Facebook and Twitter.

-- The University Relations staff will contact the media to announce the closing.
+- The University Communications staff will contact the media to announce the closing.
 Media outlets that will be contacted include:

 - WJRT, ABC 12

 - WJR, WWJ, WWCK, WDZZ, WUOM, WFBE, WHNN, WCRZ, WOMC, WRSR, WWBN, WKCQ, WOWE, WAAM, WKQI, WCRL, WLSP